hsilab/hpmup/README.md

-# ncpm_v1.0
+# HPM-UP_v1.0

-How to install the N-CPM package?
+How to install the HPM-UP package?

 1. Run Rstudio as an administrator